New 2018 Vista vs. Older Vista

-The Vista car seat attachment varies depending on which car seat you chose.
-In our tests, we used the native UPPAbaby Mesa and the award-winning Chicco Keyfit 30.
-Keep in mind though that the Vista is fairly versatile and is also compatible with the Maxi Cosi Mico, Mico AP Mico NXT, Citi, Cabrio, CabrioFix, Nuna, Cybex Aton, Cybex Aton 2, Aton Q, and the Chicco Keyfit not 30.
+The car seat attachment varies depending on the seat you chose.
+The two seats we decided to test were the UPPAbaby Mesa and the Chicco Keyfit 30.
+The Vista is also compatible with the Maxi Cosi Mico, Mico AP Mico NXT, Citi, Cabrio, CabrioFix, Nuna, Cybex Aton, Cybex Aton 2, and Aton Q.

 Weight and Folded Size

 The Vista is average for the group but still impressive given the Vista design is for 2-3 children.

 The Vista is one of the heavier options in this review with a frame weight of 19.3 lbs without the toddler seat and canopy.
 It is also one of the largest when folded.